Do you want to ensure that your home and family are safe? Need a weather radio but can’t make up your mind? Read our Reecom R-1630C review.

 The Reecom R-1630C weather radio

-The Reecom R-1630C model is a simple, small and useful weather radio which does what it does the best: Alerting you what is coming.
+The Reecom R-1630C model is a simple, small, and useful weather radio which does what it does the best: Alerting you to what is coming.

-On its display LCD screen, it reads what type of warning it is and there are the alert levels categorized in three main levels.
-These are advisory/statement, watch and warning.
+On its display LCD screen, it reads what type of warning it is and there are the alert levels categorized into three main levels.
+These are advisory/statement, watch, and warning.
 With its simple buttons and manual, it is very easy to program the radio.
 It lets you ignore some of the alerts so, you can choose which alerts are more important than others.

 One other thing about the LCD screen is that it is visible from different angles.

 When it comes to alerts, the R-1630C has more than 70 emergency alerts in its book.
 This ranges from thunderstorms to child abductions, from earthquakes to terrorist attacks, from hurricanes to civil unrest.
 You can totally ignore these alerts or you can simply turn down the volume for specific alerts.